Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 - Click Generate.

-- Manually adjust background area.
+- Manually adjust the background area.

 - Right mouse click to remove background squares over your object.